How to turn off VPN on computer safely (Windows, macOS, Linux)

 7.2.
 Use automation tools or schedules

-Some VPN clients let you create schedules to:
+Some VPN clients let you create schedules on Windows, macOS, or Android to:

-- Pause when accessing specific websites or apps (via split tunneling)
+• Pause when accessing specific websites or applications (via split tunneling)

 These automation tools allow fine-grained control, ensuring that your privacy remains intact even during planned pauses.